sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

             * The two language servers for Perl are not written by people who use neovim
                 * they use Perl language servers with "VSCode"
                 * they work mostly by happenstance because it's an open protocol
-                    * you can thank MS for something, at least
+                    * you can thank MicroSoft for something, at least
+                        * but fuck Gates and Ballmer
+                            * always and forever
         * I wanted others to avoid my initial confusion
             * wrote this
     * Perl community has the best people